SANet: A Semantic-aware Agentic AI Networking Framework for Cross-layer Optimization in 6G: Related Work

 \subsection{AI-based Network Optimization}

-AI-based models and solutions have been increasingly deployed to optimize various parts of the networking architecture, from smart applications and services to RAN as well as the core networks \cite{taleb2023ai, alzailaa2025review}.
+AI models have been increasingly deployed to optimize various parts of the networking architecture, from smart applications and services to RAN\cite{alzailaa2025review} and core networks \cite{taleb2023ai}.
 Compared to traditional optimization-based solutions that rely on simplified, static models, AI-based solutions leverage data-driven learning, which can efficiently solve computationally intractable, high-dimensional, and non-convex optimization problems presented by the scale and heterogeneity of modern wireless systems.
-For example, various AI-based solutions have already been adopted for analysis, estimation, and optimization of physical layer environments.
-In particular, the authors in \cite{Zhu2024SANe} proposed a novel zero-shot physical layer model transfer framework, SANSee, which employs a physical layer semantic-aware network (pSAN) to characterize data correlations across different physical locations.
+For example, various AI-based solutions have been adopted for analysis, estimation, and optimization of physical-layer functions.
+In particular, the authors in \cite{Zhu2024SANe} proposed SANSee, a novel framework that employs a physical layer semantic-aware network (pSAN) to characterize data correlations across different locations.
 A zero-shot transfer learning-based solution was introduced to allow location-specific models to be directly transferred from a limited number of pre-trained models, achieving accuracy comparable to locally trained, supervised models.
-The authors in \cite{Nurani2020DeepRL} applied Deep Reinforcement Learning (DRL) to solve the NP-Hard problems of channel assignment and access point clustering within distributed multi-user MIMO (D-MIMO) Wi-Fi networks.
-Numerical results showed that the proposed DRL framework allows an agent to learn optimal policies for maximizing user throughput and fairness, achieving a 20\% performance gain compared to conventional heuristics.
-AI-based solutions were also applied to optimize the end-to-end data latency and reliability of a mobile networking system.
-In particular, the authors in \cite{Langtian2024ResourceAllocMEC} applied a multi-agent deep reinforcement learning (DRL)-based joint resource allocation approach to minimize the long-term delay in a cellular-based mobile edge computing (MEC) system.
-Experimental results demonstrated substantial improvement of over 176\% in uplink transmission rate and reduction in the long-term average delay compared to conventional non-AI-based MEC systems.
-AI-based network optimization also attracted significant interest from the industry.
-Recently, the AI-RAN Alliance was established to accelerate the integration of AI into RAN technologies to improve the spectrum utilization and energy efficiency \cite{habibi2024towards}.
-AI capabilities and functions were also incorporated into the core network architecture since the very first version of 5G.
-More specifically, the Network Data Analytics Function (NWDAF) was introduced as a key functional component for data analysis and processing in 3GPP Release 15 \cite{ghosh20195g}.
-Its scope and capability were extended significantly since that release.
-For example, Release 18 has emphasized the integration of AI and ML into NWDAF, enabling more sophisticated analytics and automation capabilities \cite{lin2022overview}.
-NWDAF in Release 19 focuses on providing the necessary insights and recommendations for supporting self-optimization and self-healing \cite{lin2025bridge}.
-ITU-T and IMT-2030 (6G) promotional group have also initiated the work for standardizing the semantic-aware networking for future networks with the main objective to enable the networking systems to learn and adapt according to the dynamics of users' semantics and network intents\cite{ITU2023SAN, XY2024ACMGetMobileSAN}.
+AI capabilities were also incorporated into the core network since the very first version of 5G.
+More specifically, the Network Data Analytics Function (NWDAF) was introduced as a key functional component for data analysis and processing in 3GPP Release 15.
+Its scope and capability have been extended significantly since that release.
+For example, Release 18 has emphasized the integration of AI and ML into NWDAF, enabling more sophisticated analytics and automation capabilities.
+NWDAF in Release 19 focused on providing the necessary insights and recommendations for supporting self-optimization and self-healing \cite{lin2025bridge}.
+The ITU-T and IMT-2030 (6G) group have also initiated the work for standardizing semantic-aware networking with the main objective to enable the networking systems to learn and adapt according to the dynamics of users' semantics and network intents\cite{ITU2023SAN, XY2024ACMGetMobileSAN}.